sebassem/myBlog/content/english/blogs/posts/AI-Transformation-pubsub.markdown

 <!--more-->

-# Real-Time AI Message Enrichment with Google Cloud Pub/Sub Single Message Transforms (SMT)
+# Real-Time AI Message Enrichment with Pub/Sub Single Message Transforms (SMT)

 Modern event-driven architectures rely heavily on streaming messages through message brokers like Google Cloud Pub/Sub.
 But as soon as you need to enrich, categorize, or sanitize messages as they arrive, you get some architectural challenges: